kirishoru/kirishoru.github.io/camping.md

 ---
 All recommendations/rules by the State and CDC need to be followed:
 - Anyone that suspects they've been in contact with someone who's sick should stay home.
 - Physical distancing still applies in the outdoors.
-Plan on maintaining a six-foot distance from people outside of your immediate family
+Plan on maintaining a six-foot distance from people outside of your immediate family.
-- You are 'encouraged' to have and wear a cloth face covering when interacting with others

 <h4><a href="https://sharedsystems.dhsoha.state.or.us/DHSForms/Served/le2288K.pdf">State Mask Guidelines (link)</a></h4>
 <h4><a href="https://sharedsystems.dhsoha.state.or.us/DHSForms/Served/le2342E.pdf">State Outdoor Recreation Guidelines (link)</a></h4>